 Crowdfunding at Rutgers isn’t just for alumni!
 All students can participate in the power of collective giving.
 Rutgers crowdfunding projects support campus programs, faculty research, new ideas, and even student organizations.
 Learn how you can get involved at the link below.

 Rutgers Giving Day

-Rutgers Giving Day, which will take place March 23, 2022, is a daylong giving event dedicated to all things scarlet.
-Timed challenges throughout the day, as well as matching gifts, inspire Rutgers alumni, faculty, staff, students, and friends to participate.
+Rutgers Giving Day, which took place March 23, 2022, was a daylong giving event dedicated to all things scarlet.
+Timed challenges throughout the day, as well as matching gifts, inspired Rutgers alumni, faculty, staff, students, and friends to participate.